linyuehzzz/sandwich_spatial_interpolator/r/sandwichr/README.md

 <!-- [![R-CMD-check](https://github.com/linyuehzzz/sandwich_spatial_interpolator/workflows/R-CMD-check/badge.svg)](https://github.com/linyuehzzz/sandwich_spatial_interpolator/actions/) -->
 <!-- badges: end -->

-`sandwichr` is an R package for spatial interpolation based on the spatial stratified heterogeneity (SSH) theory, which enables users to:
+`sandwichr` is an R package for spatial prediction based on the spatial stratified heterogeneity (SSH) theory, which enables users to:

   - Interpolate the sampling attribute over the reporting units that does not rely on spatial autocorrelation;
-  - Assess the interpolation uncertainties through standard errors and confidence intervals;
+  - Assess the prediction uncertainties through standard errors and confidence intervals;
   - Evaluate the overall accuracy using a diagnostic statistic called the k-fold cross validation estimate.